wakatara/harsh/README.md

 harsh is habit tracking for geeks.
 A minimalist, command line tool for tracking and understanding your habits.

-Succinctly: it's quick and gets out of your way.
+Succinctly: it's quick, simple, and gets out of your way.
 And gives you excellent visibility on your habits.

-There're 3 commands: `ask`, `log`, and `todo`.
+There are only 3 commands: `log`, `ask`, and `todo`.
-(and one subcommand `log stats`)

-As of `v0.10.6`, You can `harsh ask` or `harsh log`about a single habit if you want to fill in the outcome or view results on a single habit.
-Use `harsh ask <habit substring>` and `harsh log <habit substring>`. `harsh log`without a string shows you your full consistency graph. `harsh ask` withouy a string asks you about all your listed habits.

 Designed for simplicity, visibility, and longevity, harsh uses simple text files for tracking that are human-grokable and editable in your favourite text editor.